matrix-org/matrix-rich-text-editor/platforms/web/src/README.md

 #### Generate WASM bindings

 The composer uses a cross-platform rust library.
-In order to work as intended, the WASM bindings must be generate according to the [Matrix Wysisyg README.md](../../../README.md)
+In order to work as intended, the WASM bindings must be generated according to the [Matrix Wysisyg README.md](../../../README.md)

 #### Yarn install

 Requirements:
-    - node
+    - node >= 8.X
-    - yarn
+    - yarn 1.X

 ```sh